mjh2901/mikehathaway.com/_posts/2023-09-09-cruise-day-bag.md

 - Insect Repellent
 - Sun Screen (many locations require require "reef safe" sunscreen its much cheaper to purchase before the trip rather than during the trip.)
 - Hand Sanitizer
+- Talcom Powder (lots of walking a little bit to releave chafing really helps)

 ## Other
 - Caribeaners